amterp/rad/docs/ebnf.md

 tblIfStmt                  -> "if" expression COLON NEWLINE ( INDENT tblStmt NEWLINE )* ( tblElseIf | tblElse )?
-tblElseIf                  -> "else" tblIfStmt tblElse                    -> "else" COLON NEWLINE ( INDENT tblStmt NEWLINE )* forStmt                    -> "for" IDENTIFIER "in" IDENTIFIER COLON NEWLINE ( INDENT statement NEWLINE )*
+tblElseIf                  -> "else" tblIfStmt tblElse                    -> "else" COLON NEWLINE ( INDENT tblStmt NEWLINE )* forStmt                    -> "for" IDENTIFIER ( forStmtIndex | forStmtNoIndex )
+forStmtIndex               -> IDENTIFIER forStmtNoIndex forStmtNoIndex             -> "in" IDENTIFIER COLON NEWLINE ( INDENT statement NEWLINE )*

 expression                 -> logic_or // functions should probably fit somewhere into this structure logic_or                   -> logic_and ( "or" logic_and )*